 Scalability: It must be able to handle growth in data volume and transaction frequency without performance degradation.

-Support and Development: Consider technology providers that offer robust support and continuous development to adapt to new challenges and opportunities.
+Support and Development: Consider financial technology consulting providers that offer robust support and continuous development to adapt to new challenges and opportunities.

 Security: The technology must include strong security features to protect sensitive financial data.